Micropuntia: Description

 Micropuntia pulchella differs from other North American opuntioid cacti in having a geophytic habit, where above-ground growth dies back to the crown in adverse conditions, and resprouts under more favorable conditions.
 Authors have described the underground storage structure as a "tuberous root" or true tuber.
 The above-ground stems are variable, being cylindrical to globular.
 The areoles bear flexible yellow spines and white wool.
 Overall, the above-ground growth can often form a cushion-plant habit.
 The flowers are bright magenta, and the fruits are dehiscent.
 The seeds are unique, with a groove running along the hilar surface.

+Taxonomy

+The genus Micropuntia was described by J.S.
+Daston in 1947.
+When Daston created the genus it was with three species that are considered heterotypic synonyms of the species Micropuntia pulchella.
+The species Micropuntia pulchella was scientifically described by George Engelmann in 1863 as Opuntia pulchella.
+It was moved to Micropuntia by M.Patrick Griffith in a paper published in 2003.

+Range and habitat

+Sagebrush cholla is native to three western US states, California, Nevada, and Utah.